irahorecka/pycraigslist/README.rst

 Set ``include_body=True`` to include the post's body in the output.
 By default, ``include_body=False``.
 Disclaimer: ``.search_detail`` is more time consuming than ``.search``.

-Get detailed posts with the post body for all cars & trucks for sale in Abilene, Texas:
+E.g., get detailed posts with the post body for all cars & trucks for sale in Abilene, Texas:

 .. code:: python